Top 10 Careers For Helping Kids

 8. Site Producer for a Teen Website: Oversee the creation of a website for kids, tweens and teens and work with a bunch of other motivated people who really care about helping youth make a difference for their own generation.

 9. Team Sports Director: The YMCA isn't the only game in town if you're looking to help out with youth sports programs.
 Anything from Pop Warner football to volunteering to help on a middle or high school tennis team are possibilities for people who want to help develop leadership and sportsmanship skills in kids.

 10. Teacher: If you're really committed to making a difference in kids' lives, then give some serious thought to going into education.
+You can save time and money on your education by attending a University program to become a teacher.
 Even though teachers don't get the credit they deserve, the impact they make is enormous.
 Everyone can probably recall at least one special teacher who made a difference in his or her life.